bhavyabafnaa/VisionAI_QA/README.md

 ## Business Context

-Manufacturing and industrial clients often rely on manual or semi-automated visual inspection processes that are:

-- Labor-intensive
-- Inconsistent
-- Difficult to scale
+Manual visual inspection in manufacturing is slow, inconsistent, and hard to scale.

-This service addresses those challenges by providing a configurable, explainable AI-based inspection layer that can be deployed as an internal service or embedded into existing enterprise systems.
+This service provides an explainable AI inspection layer that integrates into existing systems while supporting controlled automation and trust.

-Key focus areas:

-- Operational efficiency
-- Risk-controlled automation
-- Trustworthy AI adoption
+Focus: Efficiency, Risk control, Trustworthy AI adoption

 ## Solution Summary